faridani/Pymetheus/README.md

 ```
 ## Data Card

-Focusing on the `good_quality` folder, below is the number of data points per model
+Focusing on the `good_quality` folder, below is the number of data points per model (calculated on a small sample early on during the process)

 ```
 mistral:latest: 355